temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 ## Schedule-To-Start Timeout

-We use the `ScheduleToStartTimeout`  to set a maximum limit that an activity should sit in a queue.
-We recommend that most users monitor the `ScheduleToStart` latency metric and set alerts for them as a [production scaling](https://docs.temporal.io/docs/server/production-deployment/#faq-autoscaling-workers-based-on-task-queue-load) metric, rather than setting an explicit timeout for it.
+The Schedule-To-Start Timeout  sets a limit on the amount of time that an Activity Task can sit in a Task Queue.
+We recommend that most users monitor the `temporal_activity_schedule_to_start_latency` metric and set alerts for that as a [production scaling](https://docs.temporal.io/docs/server/production-deployment/#faq-autoscaling-workers-based-on-task-queue-load) metric, rather than setting an explicit timeout for it.

 ![image](https://user-images.githubusercontent.com/6764957/122290279-287e3a00-cf26-11eb-8dd6-3133016a0bd9.png)